ImageMagick/Usage-Markdown/filter/index.md

 The amount each real neighbouring pixel (known as a 'sample') contributes to produce the final pixel is determined by a weighting function.
 This is the '*filter*' that you can select using the "`-filter`" setting.
-That filter in turn generally has an ideal neighbourhood size, which is known as the filter's '*support*', though it is also known as its '*window*'.
+That filter, in turn, generally has an ideal neighbourhood size, which is known as the filter's '*support*', though it is also known as its '*window*'.
 A pre-defined two dimensional '*filter*' is also known as a '*convolution kernel*'.

     FUTURE: some diagrams may be helpful here